DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/08-18 Meeting Notes.md

 ##### Reconsidering the Level Design

+We need a much more structured level design philosophy to guide us in creating levels that are both fun to play and visually interesting.
+So far, we've just been making stuff and hoping it works.
+Now, we need to be more intentional about what we create.

 [LEVEL DESIGNERS!
 CLICK THIS LINK FOR LEVEL DESIGN PHILOSOPHY NOTES](<../Level Design/08-14 LD Philosophy Shift.md>)

 #### Narrative Designer